solyarisoftware/prompter.vim/README.md

    In my case I got `+python3`.
 That's the main prerequisite.

-2. Check also which is the Python version wich is compiled vim.
+2. Check also which is the Python version which is compiled vim.
    Extract the precise Python version with command:

    ```bash